 The proposed development is located in the Local Authority area of Fingal County Council (FCC).
 The Eastern-Midlands Region (EMR) Waste Management Plan 2015 - 2021 is the regional waste management plan to the administrative area, published in May 2015.
-Currently the EMR and other regional waste management plans are under review and are set to be issued as a single plan in 2023.
+Currently the EMR and other regional waste management plans are under review and the Regional Waste Management Planning Offices have issued the new draft NWMPCE in June 2023.